boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/create-new-custom-widget.md

 create c:\widgets\SunburstChart

-After the create command execution, you can see the widget named folder that is created as below:
+After executing the create command, you will see the widget named folder that is created as shown below:

   ![custom widget location](/static/assets/visualizing-data/visualization-widgets/images/custom-widget/custom-widget-template-sunburstchart.png)